santani2611/A-machine-learning-movie-recommender-using-collaborative-filtering/README.md

 # Movie_recommender_system
 A machine learning movie recommendation system using collaborative filtering.

-Project contributor: Raja Vikramaditya Panda
+Project contributor: Abhimanyu Santani Panda
 Algorithm used: Collaborative Filtering

 The data-set was taken from kaggle.com and the copy of the data set is present in the repo.